-My name is Robert and I teach Fundamentals of Nutrition I, Fundamentals of Nutrition II and Alternate & Comparative Diets at CSNN’s Vancouver branch, as well as a special series of cooking classes in the school’s state-of-the-art demonstration kitchen.
+My name is Robert and I teach Fundamentals of Nutrition I and Fundamentals of Nutrition II, as well as a special series of cooking classes.
 I have been a Registered Holistic Nutritionist™ since 2011 as well as being a professional chef, having graduated from New York’s Natural Gourmet Institute in 2007.
 I have worked in some of Vancouver’s best known vegetarian, vegan, and raw food restaurants as well as at yoga retreats in Mexico and India.
 I am also a certified yoga teacher and have been fueled by a plant-based diet since 2000, so I believe that my love for the outdoors and concerns about the environment cannot be separated from my own health & wellness journey.

 Hi!
 My name is Taylor Gradinjan-Knapp.
 I am the instructor for Anatomy and Physiology.
 I have a Bachelor’s Degree in Exercise Science and a Master’s Degree in Health Science from Florida Gulf Coast University in Fort Myers, Florida.
 At this school I was also a part of the FGCU women’s basketball team and interned with the division 1 strength and conditioning coaches.
 Since graduating, I have worked for two major hospital systems in Southwest Florida: Naples Community Hospital and Lee Health.
 I have also been involved in private practice as an office manager for a functional medicine provider and chiropractor.
 Currently, I work as a health coach, a personal trainer, a group exercise instructor, and as a supervisor to a health club.
 My passion is learning and implementing all avenues of health and wellness including stress management, mindfulness, sleep, ancestral nutrition, and of course exercise.